Learning Decentralized LLM Collaboration with Multi-Agent Actor Critic: Experiments

 \subsection{Evaluation Results}

-The performance comparison between MARL methods and other baselines is present in Table~\ref{tab:multi_domain_methods}, where the evaluation curves of MAGRPO (blue), CoLLM-DC (green), and CoLLM-CC (red) are presented in Fig.~\ref{fig:training}.
+The performance comparison between MARL methods and other baselines is presented in Table~\ref{tab:multi_domain_methods}, where the evaluation curves of MAGRPO (blue), CoLLM-DC (green), and CoLLM-CC (red) are presented in Fig.~\ref{fig:training}.

-In writing tasks, single-model methods achieve strong performance but have low inference speed and high cost due to their larger model size.
-Since the raw models are not specifically optimized with coordination-centric objectives, prompt-based multi-agent methods produce solutions with low quality.
+\paragraph{Writing Collaboration} In writing tasks, single-model methods achieve strong performance but have low inference speed and high cost due to their larger model size.
+Since the raw models are not specifically optimized for coordination-centric objectives, prompt-based multi-agent methods produce low-quality solutions.
 Both RL and MARL fine-tuning guide agents to generate concise, high-quality content, leading to shorter response times, lower token usage, and improved performance.
 MAGRPO and CoLLM-CC achieve similar performance after convergence, indicating that $K=4$ samples are sufficient for accurate value estimation.
 MAGRPO has slightly higher variance and lower sample efficiency, as shown by a larger shaded region and slower convergence in Fig.~\ref{subfig:tldr} and \ref{subfig:arxiv}.
 CoLLM-DC struggles to achieve stable convergence in \textit{arXiv} expansion, as DC based on local information cannot provide stationary signals for gradient estimates.